kartik9807/game2/README.md

 # Hand cricket game

-you have played this game in your school days
+*you have played this game in your school days

-you can refer code from here.. thanks you
+*you can refer code from here..

+*thank you*